Wacom-Developer/sdk-for-signature-ios/README.md

 Block Support
 -------------

-In addition to the delegate style callback, the signature SDK now has support for blocks to allow in-line processing of signature data.
+In addition to the delegate style callback, the Wacom Ink SDK for signature now has support for blocks to allow in-line processing of signature data.
 To capture a signature using blocks, you will need to create a signature capture object, then call the 'openCaptureWindowWithSignatory:andReason:boundToData:fromController:successfulCaptureHandler:cancelHandler:' to capture a signature:

 ~~~Objective-C